SimonaMnv/Bag-of-visual-words/README.md

 3. orb

 clustering methods used:
-1. MiniBatch K-Means (use K-Means for better results -> worst performance)
+1. MiniBatch K-Means (use K-Means for better results -> worse performance)
 2. Affinity Propagation